Websites

 A fun, collaborative, project utilizing a dynamic navigation system for quick page loads and ease of updating.
 The best parts are the database driven calendar and photo gallery.
 This calendar accepted events from the public which were then moderated using administrative web forms.

 Most importantly, the site's architecture was planned to permit redeployment from year to year by copying a few files and making a few minor adjustments.
-See the 2005 site for an example and the presentation we gave to the NYPHP user group for a look under the hood.
+See the 2005 site for an example and the presentation given to the NYPHP user group for a look under the hood.

 John Tank